TakumiOtagaki/PseudoknotVisualizer/README.md

 # PseudoknotVisualizer
-PseudoknotVisualizer is a **Pymol Extension** for visualization that assigns **different colors to each Pseudoknot layer**.
+PseudoknotVisualizer is a **PyMOL Extension** for visualization that assigns **different colors to each Pseudoknot layer**.
 <img src="https://github.com/TakumiOtagaki/PseudoknotVisualizer/blob/main/paper_fig.png" alt="pymol_demo_6T3R" width="80%">

 # Overview
 This tool enables us to visually understand the RNA tertiary structures with pseudoknots.
 This is essential for prediction of tertiary structures and selecting the best structure from the structure ensemble.

-PseudoknotVisualizer is available at pymol, meaning that it is easy to install.
+PseudoknotVisualizer is available at PyMOL, meaning that it is easy to install.
 This tool has two modes of use: CLI and GUI (using PyMOL).

 # Demo